How to Use Experiential Learning to Teach Design Thinking

 You’ll learn how to:

-• Use experiential learning activities to overcome common challenges
+• Use experiential learning activities to help participants become better Design Thinking practitioners

 • Use experiential learning activities to bring each stage of Design Thinking to life

-• Structure your workshop with effective and engaging session flows
+• Structure your Design Thinking training with impactful experiential learning activities and engaging session flows

 What is Design Thinking (DT)?